kz/iamkelv.in-new/README.md

 ## License

-This site is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The CSS and boilerplate for this site is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 See [LICENSE.md](LICENSE.md) for more details.

+All other content, including blog posts and textual content, are _not_ open source (i.e., the MIT License does _not_ cover this) and the copyright is held by the author.